Algebraic dynamic programming

 weight(::Type{MinCost}, ::Keep) = MinCost(0)

-If we evaluate the graph weight function on “carp” and “carve”, we should get something that is at least as cheap as the three operations we used earlier.
+Now if we evaluate the graph weight function on “carp” and “carve”, we should get something that is at least as cheap as the three operations we used earlier.

-Weight(MinCost, "carp", "carve")
+subgraphweight(MinCost, "carp", "carve")

 MinCost(3.0)

 It works!
-However, it is not very useful to only see the cost of the best solution, we also want the solution itself!
+However, it is not very useful to only see the cost of the best solution, we might also want the solution itself!

-3.2.
+4.2.
 The free semi ring

-In algebra, the “free X generated by the alphabe \( A \)” is a very standard construction where we take the \( A \) set, then add just enough elements and equalities such that \( A' \) becomes an X. In the case of semi rings, this means we must make the elements multiply, add, contain a neutral element for those two operations et cetera.
+In the case of semi rings, this means we must make the elements multiply, add, contain a neutral element for those two operations et cetera.
 It turns out that once we have done that, what we end up with is a semi ring where:

 1. Each element of \( \text{Free}(A) \) is a set of sequences of \( A \)’s.